OpenBlockMesh/OBM-Fabric-GKE-HL-v0.5/README.md

 Install docker on the GCE instance :

+Connect to the GCE instance via
+* gcloud compute --project "hyperledger-xxxxxx" ssh --zone "asia-east1-a" "core-vm-endpoint"

 Use this site for instructions to setup Docker on Ubuntu :
 * https://docs.docker.com/engine/installation/linux/ubuntulinux/